-The utilization of small generating units results in a large number of units (e.g., several hundred wind generators or several million solar panels) installed collectively as a single facility that is connected to the Transmission system.
+The utilization of these small generating units results in a large number of units (e.g., several hundred wind generators or several million solar panels) installed collectively as a single facility that is connected to the transmission Transmission system.

-Dispersed power producing resources interconnected to the transmission system typically have a control system at the group level that controls voltage and power output of the Facility.
-The control system is capable of recognizing the capability of each individual unit or inverter to appropriately distribute the contribution required of the Facility across the available units or inverters.
-The variable generation control system must also recognize and account for the variation of uncontrollable factors such as wind speed and solar irradiance levels.
-Thus, for some standards discussed in this paper it is appropriate to apply requirements at the plant level rather than the individual generating unit.
+Dispersed generation-power producing resources interconnected to the transmission system typically have a control system at the group level that controls voltage and power output of the facilityFacility.
+The control system is capable of recognizing the capability of each individual unit or inverter to appropriately distribute the contribution required of the facilityFacility across the available units or inverters.
+The